jDelille/prophit/README.md

 # **PropHit**

 Welcome to **PropHit**, the ultimate sports betting analytics platform designed to help sports enthusiasts and bettors make informed decisions.
-Dive into player prop values, see projections, analyze advanced stats, and use our customizable algorithms to predict upcoming game outcomes.
+Dive into player prop values, see projections, analyze advanced stats, and use our customizable algorithms to predict upcoming game outcomes. **This site is still a work in progress!**

 <div align="center">
 <img src="./app/assets/demo-pic.jpg" alt="Demo Picture" width="800" />